How Can I Access the Public Computers and Internet?

 Library members and visitors are allowed two hours of Internet/computer access per day on the public computers.
 Each session is for one hour.
-If you need more time, ask a library team member at the main service desk if your time can be refreshed.
+If you need more time, ask a library team member at the main service desk if your time can be extended for an additional hour.

 How Do I Save a File?

 How do I Print?

 Printing is available from the public computers at 25¢ per page.
 If you wish to print you must add funds to your card/pass at the main service desk before printing.

 What If I Need Help?

 Ask a library staff member if you need help with the computers.
 We will make every effort to assist you, but may be limited in the amount of time we can spend helping individuals one-on-one.